fbpx

 Last Updated:

-If you have a GIF you created yourself or received from someone else, you can open it in Photoshop and quickly edit the layers that make up the GIF.
+Most people think of Photoshop when editing and creating static images.
+However, you can edit a GIF in Photoshop, and the process is relatively easy, even for beginners.
+If you have a GIF you created or received from someone else, you can open it in Photoshop and quickly edit the layers that make up the GIF.

-How To Open A GIF In Photoshop
+How To Edit A GIF In Photoshop

-You can open a GIF in Photoshop as you would with any other compatible file.
 Click the Open button in the Start window, go to File > Open, or use the shortcut Control + O (Win) or Command + O (Mac).

 Locate the GIF file on your computer using Windows Explorer or Finder, select the file, and click Open.